rafiatha09/SE-challenge1/README.md

 - Implementation of additional features beyond the basic requirements.
 - Creative and innovative solutions to technical challenges.
 - Deploy your work to a cloud platform (e.g., Heroku, AWS, docker) and share your link through the email.
+- *FEEL FREE* to add any functionality or feature that you might see can benefit the app

 ## Instructions